yowainwright/codependence/README.md

 ### Fixes

 - With the CLI, add the `--yarnConfig` option.
-- With node, add `yarnConfig: true` to your options or your config.
+- With Node.js, add `yarnConfig: true` to your options or your config.
 - For other private package issues, submit an [issue](https://github.com/yowainwright/codependence/issues) or [pull request](https://github.com/yowainwright/codependence/pulls).

 ---

-## Development Environment
+## Development

 The repository uses Node.js 26 and pnpm 11. [mise](https://mise.jdx.dev/) installs the pinned development tools.